Nexmo/station/_documentation/messaging/sms/overview.md

 ---
+title: Overview
-title: Send and receive SMS with the SMS API
+meta_title: Send and receive SMS with the SMS API
 ---

 # SMS API